Josiah Gregg was a merchant, trader, explorer, naturalist, and writer who traveled the American West in its early days.

-Josiah Gregg (1806-1850) – Trader, explorer, naturalist and writer, Gregg was born to Savannah and Harmon Gregg in Tennessee on July 19, 1806.
+Gregg was born to Savannah and Harmon Gregg in Tennessee on July 19, 1806.
 When he was just a child, he moved with his family to Howard County, Missouri.
-Josiah was a sickly boy who tended towards intellectual endeavors, tutoring mathematics while still a child and studying surveying at 16.
+Josiah was a sickly boy who tended towards intellectual endeavors, tutoring mathematics while still a child and studying surveying at the age of 16.
 Around 1825 the family moved to Jackson County, where Josiah opened a school and taught for a year.
-He wanted to study medicine, but was denied an apprenticeship so turned to studying law.
-In 1830; however, he became seriously ill with tuberculosis.
+He wanted to study medicine but was denied an apprenticeship so he turned to studying law.
+In 1830, however, he became seriously ill with tuberculosis.
 The following summer, unable to sit on a horse, he joined a caravan headed to Santa Fe, New Mexico on the advice of his doctor.
 Starting the trip lying in the back of a wagon, his health improved along the way and by the time the wagon train reached New Mexico, he had learned to speak Spanish and was bookkeeping for a merchant named Jesse Sutton.

 For the next nine years, Gregg crossed the plains four times, becoming a trader himself, and documenting everything he saw.
 On his last trip he blazed a new trail from Van Buren, Arkansas to Santa Fe, a route that would later be heavily utilized by those rushing to the California Goldfields.
 By 1842, he was living in Van Buren, Arkansas and began to write a book of his travels, Commerce of the Prairies, published in 1844.